czczup/InternVL-doc/docs/en/internvl1.2/internvl_chat.md

 }
 ```

+My suggestion is to add new domain-specific data on top of the [general data from our open-sourced InternVL 1.2](../internvl1.2/internvl_chat.md#training-datasets-preparation).
+This will enhance downstream capabilities while retaining the foundational skills.
+Of course, you can also choose to fine-tune solely on the new data based on your requirements.

 ### 3. Start 2nd Fine-tuning

 Fine-tune the pre-trained models using either the [script for training the full LLM](https://github.com/OpenGVLab/InternVL/blob/main/internvl_chat/shell/internvl1.2/2nd_finetune/internvl_chat_v1_2_hermes2_yi34b_448_res_2nd_finetune_full.sh)